Car Accident Attorneys Providing Skilled And Caring Legal Guidance

 In car accident cases, the at-fault driver will typically be represented by their insurance company.
 This can be daunting, as the insurance company has a team of lawyers and other experts who do this every day.
 They may use high-pressure tactics to attempt to get you to settle your case for far less than what it is worth.

-If you decide to work with Kaire & Heffernan, we will start by analyzing your case with fresh eyes.
-This includes a comprehensive investigation of the accident, which may involve the use of accident reconstruction experts, interviewing witnesses, reviewing surveillance videos and more.
+We start by analyzing your case with fresh eyes.
+This includes a comprehensive investigation of the accident, which may involve consulting accident reconstruction experts, interviewing witnesses, reviewing surveillance videos and more.
 We use all of this information to get a better understanding of how the accident happened and to put together a strong case for damages.

-We also use this time to identify any other parties who may be at fault in the accident, such as another driver, a government agency that failed to properly maintain a road, or even a manufacturer that sold a defective car part.
-By pulling in all potentially liable parties, we maximize your chances at a complete recovery.
+We also use this time to identify any other parties who may be at fault in the accident, such as another driver, a government agency that failed to properly maintain a road or even a manufacturer that sold a defective car part.
+By pulling in all potentially liable parties, we maximize your chances of a complete recovery.

 Remain calm and do not discuss who is at fault.
 You will need to exchange personal information and insurance facts with the concerned parties.
 This will help you in the event that you need to file an insurance claim.

 Make sure to capture information about the other party, their insurance and their car.
-When gathering info, think PICL: Person, Insurance, Car & Location!
 Be sure to note:

 - The other driver’s name